ljaoao/2024HUNCH-DianaCode/README.md

 # 2024HUNCH-DianaCode
-***NASA HUNCH 2024 Lunar Greenhouse &amp; Smart Home**: Diana Habitat code repository.
-Contains the code for Smarthome 1, Smarthome 2, and Greenhouse.*
+<ins>***NASA HUNCH 2024 Lunar Greenhouse &amp; Smart Home**: Diana Habitat code repository.
+Contains the code for Smarthome 1, Smarthome 2, and Greenhouse.*</ins>

+*Note: "v1 first version" is the first official and working version of the project's code and the version of code that was presented at the first NASA HUNCH event.
+Previous versions were not recorded.*

 **3rd party libraries used:**
   - https://github.com/johnrickman/LiquidCrystal_I2C